na-na-hi/renget/archive/utpgo.md

 She nodded.
 Smiling uncomfortably, he bowed before closing the extremely loud door, feeling a shiver down his spine.

-Down to her treasured swimsuit, she quickly inspected her body, noticing the many scars Margot left on her body over the years were all gone; she was smaller and thinner, she did a few stretches, pushing her body to verify her limits and sighed in relief when all was as it should be.
+Down to her treasured swimsuit, she quickly inspected her body, the many scars Margot left on her body over the years were all gone; she was smaller and thinner, she did a few stretches, pushing her body to verify her limits and sighed in relief when all was as it should be.
 Rummaging through her bag, she sighed again as she found nothing missing or out of place.
-Noticing that her robes would be too big for her, she reached for her wand, feeling a sense of calm as she grasped it.
+Noticing her robes would be too big for her, she reached for her wand, feeling a sense of calm as she grasped it.

 "**BOOM**"